-When completed in 2012, the multi-phased engagement is expected to completely transform the relationship between Maltese consumers and utilities suppliers, while enabling more efficient consumption of energy and water.
+The project is the first step in establishing an end-to-end electricity and water smart utility system.
+When complete, the multi-phased engagement is expected to completely transform the relationship between Maltese consumers and utilities suppliers, while enabling more efficient consumption of energy and water.

 "This agreement will not just transform Enemalta's metering operations but will help us introduce new back-office applications to provide an unprecedented customer relations service," said Enemalta's CEO Ing.
 Karl Camilleri.
 "With the right infrastructure in place to distribute electricity on the national grid we are looking at ways to both optimize current operations, as well as open up potentially new untapped markets in the way we conduct our business operations."